drybell/air-finder/README.md

 # AirTraffic Finder Application
 Track Airplane Location and find distances between two airplanes.
 I am using OpenSky API, and linked its Git page to this repo.
-I do recommend taking a look at their repo as well as their website linked below: https://opensky-network.org/apidoc/index.html
+I do recommend taking a look at their repo as well as their website linked here: https://opensky-network.org/apidoc/index.html

-Program Name: test.py (main driver)
+Program Name: test.py (main driver)\n
 Files Required: countries.py (dictionary of bounding boxes for all countries)

 ## January 2nd